go-toschool/opendata/gemini/README.md

 # Kanon

 <img src="kanon.png" alt="Kanon" align="left" width="160" />
-Kanon send to Saggitarius user movements to post on the register callback.
+Kanon send to Saggitarius, the card movements of a user to post on the register callback.
 For more details see [Saggitarius](https://github.com/Finciero/opendata/saggitarius).
 This action is asyncronous due to the long time that takes retrieving transactions.

 ---

 # Saga

 <img src="saga.png" alt="Saga" align="right" width="160" />
-Saga respond user balance of his corresponding cards over the same channel as the request came.
+Saga respond with the running balance of a users card over the same channel as the request came.
 This action is syncronous.

+---